Srigopalsarda/Lets-Read/README.md

 The Daily News Aggregator is an online programme that allows users to get daily news stories that are specific to their interests from a variety of sectors like technology, sports, entertainment, and other topics.
 Users have the ability to personalise their news feeds by picking the subjects and sources of interest to them.

-# A glance of the app is shown in the video below
+# A glance of the website is shown in the video below

 https://github.com/Srigopalsarda/Lets-Read/assets/107978887/2393389b-ae6b-4bac-9e93-f4eb3c0a8603